top of page

 Search

-The question I get asked time and time again by my customers is, "what is the difference between a heated sapphire and an unheated Sapphire"?
-This educational blog will cover everything you need to know about this process and what it means for Sapphires (and Ruby), which both belong to the Corundum family.
+The most frequently asked question about sapphires and rubies here at The Sapphire Merchant is, 'What is the difference between a heated sapphire and an unheated sapphire?'
+This article will cover everything you need to know about this process and what it means for sapphires and rubies belonging to the Corundum family.

 • Fuzzy colour areas and bands.